-In the fall semester of 2019, 2,267 international students enrolled at WSU, adding a rich layer of cultural diversity to every campus.
+In the spring semester of 2020, 2,351 international students were enrolled at WSU, adding a rich layer of cultural diversity to every campus.
 International students comprised 7.1 percent of the total student population.

-International Student Enrollment up 85 Percent in 9 Years
+International Student Enrollment Nearly Doubled in 12 Years

 |Year||Undergraduate||Graduate / Professional||Non-degree / Exchange||Total|

 Fall 2019 semester, all campus locations

 Korea, Republic of: 113